 If you are able to read a book of rafter tables , draw a right triangle, use a framing square or speed square, and use a circular saw then you can frame a gable roof.
 After you have mastered a simple gable roof you can then move on to more complicated roofs.

 The basic parts are a ridge board, gable studs, and common rafters.
 A gable roof slopes downward in two directions, like two right triangles joined together at the vertical line of the triangle.

-need to be an expert on the Pythagorean Theorem to be a good roof cutter but the better you understand it the better roof framer you will become.
+All of the common rafters are the same size and length for each span and roof pitch.
+Gable roof framing is like learning to drive, you don't need to know how the mechanics of the vehicle work, but you will be a better driver if you do.
+You don't need to be an expert on the Pythagorean Theorem to be a good roof cutter but the better you understand it the better roof framer you will become.

 Gable Roof Framing Parts